Arriving in Hong Kong after a long trip via Melbourne, our Deluxe room was miniscule in size, bland

 We drove on to the Cameron Trading House which had also been recommended by the guy at the Museum.
 It was huge and crammed with every kind of souvenir imaginable and most of the staff were

 American Indian.
-We had lunch in their gorgeous restaurant with its warm open fire and pressed steel ceiling.
+We had lunch in their gorgeous restaurant with its warm open fire and pressed steel ceiling. | Most American motels have baths, which is wonderful as we love baths, but they always

 combine them with the shower.
 The levers for swapping between the two look ugly and often don't work.